ChengfengTang/CS121/README.md

 # Search Engine
 The Search Engine is a powerful retrieval tool built upon the inverted index.
 The search engine utilizes a variety of techniques and features to ensure relevant and accurate results.

 ## Features
+• Common Words: use common words in cache for faster retrieval. ☑️

-Boolean Retrieval: The search engine is capable of handling boolean queries with AND operations.
-It retrieves documents that contain all the tokens specified in the query.
+• Boolean Retrieval: The search engine is capable of handling boolean queries with AND operations.
+It retrieves documents that contain all the tokens specified in the query. ☑️

-TF-IDF Scoring: The search results are sorted based on their TF-IDF scores.
-This ensures that the most relevant documents, i.e., those with a higher frequency of the query tokens, are returned first.
+• TF-IDF Scoring: The search results are sorted based on their TF-IDF scores.
+This ensures that the most relevant documents, i.e., those with a higher frequency of the query tokens, are returned first. ☑️

-Positional Indexing: The search engine takes into account the positions of the query tokens in the documents.
+• Positional Indexing: The search engine takes into account the positions of the query tokens in the documents.
 It not only checks if a document contains the tokens but also if the tokens appear in the same order as in the query.
 This enhances the accuracy of the search results.

 ## To-do
-Bigrams and Trigrams: The search engine goes beyond unigram tokens and also includes bigrams and trigrams in its indexing and searching.
+• Bigrams and Trigrams: The search engine goes beyond unigram tokens and also includes bigrams and trigrams in its indexing and searching.
 This feature allows it to handle multi-word queries more effectively.